vishnuva24/money_laundering/README.md

-files related to the money laundering detection project that i did over Winter 2024.
+files related to the money laundering detection project.